BdR76/Manage-translations/readme.md

 Keep track of the list of captions and label texts, have translators or your users translate the texts, and finally use a macro to generate the source files used in your project.

-It contains a VBA and LibreOffice script that outputs the .json, .xml, .strings or .resx files which can be used in JavaScript, Eclipse, XCode or Visual Studio.
+It contains a VBA and LibreOffice script that outputs the .csv, .json, .xml, .strings or .resx files which can be used in JavaScript, Eclipse, XCode or Visual Studio.
 Includes examples for both MS-Excel and LibreOffice Calc.